 As for that person who said to me as a child, "no one's going to remember you in a hundred years"?
 They could be right.
 I'm an orphan with no family or children.
 Nor have I achieved anything worth remembering.
 Do I care?
 A little!

 Perhaps I'll bury a time-capsule with all my photos and a secret fake map leading to some imaginary treasure.
-That would be the only legacy I could leave, and hopefully be talked about in 100 years. (if they find it)
+That would be the only legacy I could leave and hopefully be talked about in 100 years. (if they find it)

 If you want to be remembered, don't just be a celebrity.
 Be a star that can shine forever.
-Sowing enough seeds will give you the best chance to grow that one great tree that can potentially live-on for centuries and be part of history.
+Sowing enough seeds will give you the best chance to grow that one great tree that can potentially live-on for centuries and is part of history.

 Zager And Evans - In The Year 2525

 More reads by this author